 Orders placed on weekdays before 3pm CST ship the same day.

-The firmness featured on the 12” and 16” Clincher® Softball from DeBeer™ makes handling a breeze for experienced players and older students.
-A lack of cushion allows for tighter grip, which means more power channeled through throws—even those headed from the outfield all the way back to home plate!
-Hand-sewn with non-exposed seams, gripping is made easy on both 12” and 16” varieties, for improved accuracy on all throws.
+The firmness of the 12” and 16” softballs makes handling a breeze for experienced players and older students.
+A lack of cushion allows for tighter grip for more powerful throws.
+Hand-sewn with non-exposed seams for improved accuracy on all throws.

 Which type of baseball or softball is right for me?